The-Animonculory/Anvil/README.md

 ### Disclaimer

 Owing to the need to clean master files and certain errors with Wabbajack, Anvil only supports **English Steam** versions of Skyrim SE. **GOG and other Languages are not supported**.
+The specific version used is 1.6.1130.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Linux compatability is **not possible** at this time owing to certain libraries not present in Wine/Proton required for MO2.